South Lebanon conflict (1985–2000): Continued fighting in the late 1990s (1994–1999)

 In the autumn of 1997 Hizbollah began using Sager missiles.
-On 8 October two IDF soldiers were killed when their tank was hit.
+On 8 October, two IDF soldiers were killed when their tank was hit.
 There were six other casualties, two of them serious.
 The attack took place 300 metres from the border with Israel.
 Ten days later another soldier was killed when his tank was hit.
 This brought the number of Israeli soldiers killed in 1997 up to thirty nine, twelve more than in 1996.
 The new tactics resulted in Centurion tanks being withdrawn and the armour of the Merkava being upgraded.
-At the time it was reported that Hizbollah had five hundred fighters in the field at one time, whilst the IDF had 1,000 troops in the security zone alongside the SLA’s 2,000.
+At the time it was reported that Hezbollah had five hundred fighters in the field at one time, while the IDF had 1,000 troops in the security zone alongside the SLA's 2,000.

 During 1998, 21 Israeli soldiers were killed in southern Lebanon.
 Israel undertook a concerted campaign to hamper Hezbollah's capabilities, and in December 1998, the Israeli military assassinated Zahi Naim Hadr Ahmed Mahabi, a Hezbollah explosives expert, north of Baalbek.

+On 9 February 1999, the first fatal attack on Israeli troops since October 1998 took place when Hezbollah fighters ambushed an IDF unit of the Givati Brigade.
+One Israeli soldier and at least three Hezbollah fighters were killed and seven Israeli soldiers were wounded in the fighting.

-23 February 1999 an IDF paratrooper unit on a night time patrol was ambushed in south Lebanon.
+On 23 February 1999, an IDF paratrooper unit on a night time patrol was ambushed in south Lebanon.
 Major Eitan Balahsan and two lieutenants were killed and another five soldiers were wounded.

-Less than a week later (28 February) a roadside bomb exploded on the road between Kaukaba and Arnoun in the Israeli-occupied security zone.
+On 28 February, a roadside bomb exploded on the road between Kaukaba and Arnoun, in the Israeli-occupied security zone.
 Brigadier General Erez Gerstein, commander of the Golani Brigade and head of the IDF Liaison Unit in Lebanon, thus the highest ranking Israeli officer serving in Lebanon at the time, as well as two Druze Israeli soldiers and one Israeli journalist were killed in the blast.

-In May 1999 Hezbollah forces simultaneously attacked 14 Israeli and SLA outposts in south Lebanon.
+In May 1999, Hezbollah forces simultaneously attacked 14 Israeli and SLA outposts in south Lebanon.
 The outpost in Beit Yahoun compound belonging to the SLA was overrun and one SLA soldier was taken prisoner.
 The Hizbullah fighters made off with an Armoured Personnel Carrier (APC).
 The area was bombed by the Israeli Air Force.
 The captured APC was paraded through the southern suburbs of Beirut.